MychaelM/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+  The `useRouteMatch` hook is used to add nested routes so that you can change one parameter in a URL instread of changing the whole thing.

-1. How would you explain form validation to someone who has never programmed before?
+2. How would you explain form validation to someone who has never programmed before?

+  Form validation is a process used to make sure the person filling out a form is entering information in an expected format.

-1. In 1-2 sentences, define end to end testing.
+3. In 1-2 sentences, define end to end testing.

+  End-toEnd testing is automated tests that run from the beginning of a user flow all the way to the end of that flow.

 ## Instructions